Police ask for help identifying vandals behind anti-police graffiti on billboard

 The billboard has since been replaced.

-The Fort Plain Police department is now asking for the public’s help to identify the vandals responsible and to give them a call at: 518-993-3781.
+The Fort Plain Police Department is now asking for the public’s help to identify the vandals responsible.
+They say to give them a call at: 518-993-3781.

 They say they are already receiving calls and have a few leads.

-The police chief tells news 10 if caught, the vandals will face a felony charge of criminal mischief.
+The police chief tells NEWS10 ABC if caught, the vandals will face a felony charge of criminal mischief.